People have been fasting for millennia.

 This could be the result of fasting encouraging autophagy.

-Since oxidative stress and inflammation are thought to play a role in cancer, it’s no surprise that one study (12) found the development of liver tumours were retarded by a 48 hour fast each week.
+Since oxidative stress and inflammation are thought to play a role in cancer, it’s no surprise that one study (12) found the development of liver tumours was retarded by a 48 hour fast each week.

 One common worry is fasting will result in loss of muscle mass.